CoachLamb92/CrypticCake/README.md

 # CrypticCake
 A self-learning collaborative piece based around NLP and linguistic modelling

+## To create the database locally
+psql -f clues_db.sql

 Training an AI to better solve cryptic crosswords is a fascinating challenge that sits at the intersection of natural language understanding, linguistic pattern recognition, and logic/puzzle solving.
 Here’s a breakdown of how you could approach this:

 ### 1. Understand the Structure of Cryptic Clues